-The Residents' Convenience Center accepts unlimited recyclables from residents and small businesses.
+The Residents' Convenience Center accepts residential trash (no construction and demolition debris - see Transfer Station) and unlimited recyclables from residents and small businesses.
 Proof of residency is required.
-In addition to single stream recycling, the Convenience Center also provides drop-offs for hard-to-recycle materials like electronics, mattresses, cooking oil, hazardous waste and food scraps.
+In addition to single stream recycling, other hard-to-recycle materials are accepted.
 Before you visit, check out our list of acceptable items below or take a virtual tour of the center.

 Air conditioners and refrigerators contain Freon and must be placed in a designated area.
 Small metal appliances, such as toasters, toaster ovens, mixers, etc., and other appliances, such as dishwashers, ovens and microwaves can be placed in the scrap metal dumpster for recycling.

 Representatives from the American Legion Adams, Hanna, Moore Memorial Post 156, retrieve the flags and dispose of them in a dignified fashion as required by the U.S. Flag Code.
 Ceremonies are conducted in coordination with local Scout troops.

 Uncontaminated antifreeze only (not mixed with oil or other substances).
 Please leave container for attendant to empty.
 DO NOT EMPTY YOURSELF.

 Did you know?
 Each year thousands of dogs and cats are poisoned by improperly discarded or leaking antifreeze?
 The sweet taste attracts pets.